P1010014.JPG

 contributor: Tilke Elkins

-Tilke Elkins is an artist, writer, and curator based on Kalapuya territory / Oregon, focused on site-specific/responsive painting and social practice art.
-Tilke has worked with mineral and botanical pigments since 2007, and is the founding director of Wild Pigment Project, a collaborative initiative she established in 2019 to promote ecological balance and regenerative economies through a passion for wild pigments, their places of origin, and their cultural histories.
-In 2022, her work was exhibited at form & concept gallery in Ogapogeh Owinge (colonially known as Santa Fe, NM) along with a Wild Pigment Project group exhibition she curated.
-In summer 2023, a version of the group show will be exhibited at the NMSU Museum in Las Cruces, NM.
-Her work will also be on view at Feeding the Unseen: Remediations of Earth, a group exhibit curated by Heidi Gustafson and Devon Deimler at the Philosophical Research Institute in L.A.
-Ground Bright is featured in this summer’s issue of American Craft Magazine. www.tilkeelkins.com
+Tilke Elkins is an artist focused on site-specificpainting.
+Tilke has worked with mineral and botanical pigments since 2007, and is the founding director of Wild Pigment Project.
+In 2022, her work was exhibited at form & concept gallery in Santa Fe, NM) along with a Wild Pigment Project group exhibition she curated.
+In summer 2023, a version of the group show was exhibited at the NMSU Museum in Las Cruces, NM.
+Ground Bright was featured in the summer 2023 issue of American Craft Magazine. www.tilkeelkins.com

 Image courtesy of Noel Guetti.